Phalcode/gamevault-docs/docs/server-docs/setup.md

 Games storage option can be safely set hostpath if not using using any shares or switch to NFS otherwise.
 - Add your games/zips here.

-## Method 4: Portrainer One Click App
+## Method 4: Portainer One Click App

 :::note Not yet available
 We haven't had the time to create a Portrainer One-Click-App Template yet.
 But you can help us with it!
 Talk to us if you are interested.